wacncontent/CustomizeTool/output/articles/storage/storage-table-design-guide.md

 #### Managing concurrency

 By default, the table service implements optimistic concurrency checks at the level of individual entities for **Insert**, **Merge**, and **Delete** operations, although it is possible for a client to force the table service to bypass these checks.
-For more information about how the table service manages concurrency, see  [Managing Concurrency in Microsoft Azure Storage](storage-concurrency.md) on the Microsoft Azure web site.
+For more information about how the table service manages concurrency, see  [Managing Concurrency in Windows Azure Storage](/documentation/articles/storage-concurrency) on the Windows Azure web site.

 #### Merge or replace